Youth Volunteer Opportunities in Education

 Warren County Public Library - Main Branch:

 Needs volunteers shelving materials, shelf reading, straightening, and mailings.
-Also, volunteers are needed for assisting with special events (examples include The Southern Kentucky Bookfest, Summer Reading activities, and Book Sales.)
 All volunteers must go through a short interview before they are scheduled.
 Volunteers need to be at least in the 8th grade.
-For more information, contact Robin Hanks, Outreach Manager, at 270-782-0252 ext 202.
+For more information, contact Regina Holland, Public Services Manager, at 270-782-0252 ext 207.

 Boys & Girls Club